stcmedhub/ensemble_models/README.md

 ### Prerequisites

-Make sure you have `Python` (preferably Python 3.8 or higher) and `pip` installed.
+Make sure you have `Python` (preferably Python 3.8) and `pip` installed.
 Create a virtual environment and install dependencies:

 ```bash
 python3 -m venv venv